enemy100/automated-linkedin-posts/docs/04-github-actions.md

           python projeto_linkedin/drop-news-main/cybersecurity-daily-feed/sec-feed-extract.py
 ```

+## Create and run from the GitHub UI

+- Create via UI:
+  1) Go to your repo → Actions tab
+  2) Click "set up a workflow yourself" (or "New workflow" → "set up a workflow yourself")
+  3) Paste the example YAML above and save as `.github/workflows/extract-content.yml`
+  4) Commit the new file to `main`

+- Run manually:
+  1) Actions tab → select "Extract content to Notion"
+  2) Click "Run workflow" → choose branch `main` → Run

+- Run on schedule:
+  - The job runs automatically at the cron you set (e.g., every 2 hours)

+- View runs and logs:
+  - Actions tab → click the workflow run → view job logs and outputs

 How it works
 - The job runs on the cron schedule or manually with "Run workflow"
 - It reads your `Feed.csv`, uses Groq to rewrite/condense posts, and writes items into Notion